MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

     <img src="./img/Anthropic_Claude_Travel_Advice.png" style="width: 520px; height: auto;" />
 </center>

-You are very much encouraged to experiment here: Experiment with different LLM providers, different models, different tier levels.
+**You are very much encouraged to experiment here:** Experiment with different LLM providers, different models, different tier levels.

 ## Reasoning models and when to use them

-Up until now, we already hinted at a lot of the shortcomings of LLMs that only underwent supervised fine-tuning (SFT) as the *post-training* step.
+Until now, we already hinted at a lot of the shortcomings of LLMs that only underwent supervised fine-tuning (SFT) as the *post-training* step.
 In the [last chapter](../G001%20-%20Deep%20Dive%20into%20LLMs/G001%20-%20Deep%20Dive%20into%20LLMs.md), we introduced additional post-training with reinforcement learning (RL) to improve the LLM's performance on specific tasks.

 Reinforcement learning as a post-training step is a way to teach an LLM to perform a task by enforcing it to make the right decisions.
 A given prompt is responded to multiple times by the LLM.
 The responses are then evaluated by a reward function, which tells about the response's correctness.
 The LLM is then trained repeatedly on the prompts and its self-generated subset of correct responses.
 This encourages the LLM to generate responses that are more accurate and more in line with the task at hand.
 This approach is also highly automatable.
-Also, we leave the particularities of how exactly correct responses are found by the LLM up to the model itself.
+Notably, **we leave the particularities of how exactly correct responses are found by the LLM up to the model itself.**

 > [!NOTE]
 > Interestingly, applying reinforcement learning as additional post-training step has been shown to get the LLM to make use of the context window more effectively by producing step-by-step reasoning chains and backtracking, leading towards a final statement of solution. **An LLM that has undergone RL post-training is called a *reasoning model*, as it produces an inner monologue before answering.**